dmitryvinn/dvinnik.dev/src/data/events/2018/saucecon/index.md

 **Event Information**

-SauceCon will hear from test and development experts representing the largest names in business, media and technology
+SauceCon will hear from test and development experts representing the largest names in business, media and technology.

 **Recording**